-1.4 Continuous plant monitoringThe framework for the development of a compliance program
+1.4 Continuous plant monitoring

-Where plant is normally running (that is, not "peaking plant" that rarely operates), continuous plant monitoring could have a number of benefits over periodic testing, or if used in conjunction with periodic testing.
+Where plant is normally running (that is, not "peaking plant" that operates intermittently), continuous plant monitoring could have a number of benefits over periodic testing, or if used in conjunction with periodic testing.
 Benefits are likely to accrue not only in relation to demonstrating compliance with technical performance standards, but also in providing information to plant owners about the ongoing performance of their plant.

 Continuous plant monitoring is increasingly becoming a more affordable option than it has been in the past.
-AEMO has advised the Panel that the adoption of affordable continuous plant monitoring options is increasingly an outcome of the connection negotiation process for new plants.29
+AEMO has advised the Panel that the adoption of affordable continuous plant monitoring options is increasingly an outcome of the connection negotiation process for new plants.